liman4u/home24_store_backend/readme.md

 - Testing was done with PhpUnit 6.5.13

-- Used TDD (Test-Driven Design) approach
+- Used TDD (Test-Driven Development) approach

  **Main Packages**